QCPolmer/Text-editor-/README.txt

 // WARNING: this is considered alpha,
 // and no promises on updates
 // (mostly as a 'backup')
-// ALSO, avoid on mobile,
+// ALSO, for mobile, in NORMAL mode,
-//  the key-handling on mobile is broken
-// AS IN: mobile system don't do that well
+//   use one screen buttons.

 OK, the idea is to get a bunch of vim features (from my custom vimrc) as